 “communication problems” that occurred in 2009:

 1. If you receive a substantiation letter, it states in the letter that you may get a postponement only by writing to the Hearing Officer.
 DCF changed that procedure in March, 2009, by requiring you to instead file a form with the Admin Hearing Unit in Hartford.
 However, the Admin Hearing Unit did not change the instructions in its own substantiation letter.
 The letter still told people to write to the Hearing Officer!
 When this office pointed out the discrepancy, the person in charge was kind enough to write, “It would be a good idea to change our letter.”
-Hopefully, they have done so.
+Thankfully, they have now done so.
 It would be a shame if persons were denied the opportunity to postpone their hearing after having been misled by DCF’s own form.

 2. DCF management put out a directive saying that social workers should interact personally with clients and lawyers whenever possible.
 This is commendable, but at least one social worker misinterpreted the directive as meaning that she was forbidden to use e-mail when dealing with lawyers!
 This would have been a disaster, as e-mail is many times faster, cheaper, and more accurate than telephone tag.
 Fortunately, it was straightened out; but one wonders how many persons have had delayed communications due to similar misunderstandings.